 Outpatient appointment

-If you are visiting the hospital for an outpatient appointment, please ask your GP to give you a list of your medicines, and bring this along to your clinical appointment.
-This will help your doctor (or healthcare professional) ensure that you are prescribed the most appropriate treatment.
 If you require a new medicine, your doctor will usually ask your GP to update your repeat prescription and to supply the new medicine.
-If the medicine is required urgently, or is only available in hospital, staff will supply the medicine from the hospital pharmacy.
-Most prescriptions are transferred from the clinic to the pharmacy electronically.
+If the medicine is required urgently, or is only available in hospital, an electronic prescription will be sent to the hospital pharmacy.
+The pharmacy team aims to process this within 40 minutes.

 Pre-Admission Clinic